yaqwsx/KiKit/docs/panelization/tabs.md

 # How are tabs in KiKit created?

-When you place multiple PCB into the panel, KiKit expects you to generate a so-called partition line for each individual PCB.
-Partition line is an oriented (poly)line that partitions the free space between the PCBs.
-It gives you the information "this part of the free space belongs to this PCB substrate and this PCB is responsible for placing tabs in that space".
+When you place multiple PCBs into the panel via `appendBoard()`, KiKit expects you to generate a so-called partition line for each individual board.
+The partition line is an oriented (poly)line that partitions the free space between the boards.
+It gives you the information "this part of the free space belongs to this board and this board is responsible for placing tabs in that space".
 So for a regular input the partition line can look like this:

 ![partition1](../resources/partition1.svg)